openresty/openresty-systemtap-toolkit/README.markdown

 ngx-active-reqs
 ---------------

-This tool lists detailed information about all the current active requests that are currently being processed by the specified Nginx (worker) process.
+This tool lists detailed information about all the active requests that are currently being processed by the specified Nginx (worker) process.

     # you should ensure the worker is handling requests